cuthbertLab/music21/music21/documentation/source/overview/overviewPostTonal.rst

 Overview: Post-Tonal Tools
 =============================================

 The music21 toolkit features many tools for analyzing and creating music within a post-tonal context.
 A :class:`~music21.chord.Chord` can be identified as a Forte class, a list of pitch classes can be used to create a 12-tone matrix, and many other analytical tools are available.

 This overview will illustrate key features of music21's post tonal tools.
 For complete documentation on post-tonal tools, see the many methods in :class:`~music21.chord.Chord` as well as the objects in :ref:`moduleSerial`, such as :class:`~music21.serial.TwelveToneMatrix`, :class:`~music21.serial.TwelveToneRow`, and the many twelve tone rows defined in :attr:`~music21.serial.vienneseRows`.

 Pitches as Pitch Classes
 --------------------------

-Any music21 :class:`~music21.pitch.Pitch`, or a  :class:`~music21.note.Note` containing Pitch, can be expressed as pitch class integers using the :attr:`~music21.pitch.Pitch.pitchClass` and :attr:`~music21.pitch.Pitch.pitchClassString` properties.
+Any music21 :class:`~music21.pitch.Pitch`, or a  :class:`~music21.note.Note` containing
+Pitch, can be expressed as pitch class integers using the :attr:`~music21.pitch.Pitch.pitchClass` and :attr:`~music21.pitch.Pitch.pitchClassString` properties.

 In the following example, the :func:`~music21.corpus.base.parseWork` function is used to create a :class:`~music21.stream.Score` object.
 The :attr:`~music21.base.Music21Object.id` attribute of each contained :class:`~music21.stream.Part` is presented in a list.

 >>> from music21 import corpus
 >>> aScore = corpus.parseWork('beethoven/opus59no2', 3)
 >>> [e.id for e in aScore.parts]
 [u'Violin I.', u'Violin II.', u'Viola.', u'Violoncello.']

 We can view the fourth and fifth measures of the violin Part by obtaining the Part from the Stream with :meth:`~music21.stream.Stream.getElementById` method.
 Next, we can extract the desired measures with the :meth:`~music21.stream.Stream.measures` method.
 Calling the :meth:`~music21.stream.Stream.show` method will, assuming correct setup of your environment, open a display of the extracted measures.
-(See :ref:`quickStart` for basic configuration information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.)

 >>> vlnPart = aScore.getElementById('Violin I.')
 >>> mRange = vlnPart.measures(4,7)